Alexis Smith (artist)

-Alexis Smith (born Patti Anne Smith in Los Angeles, 1949) is an American artist.
-She has worked in collage and installation.
+Patricia Anne Smith (August 24, 1949 – January 2, 2024), known professionally as Alexis Smith, was an American visual artist.
+She worked in collage and installation.

 Biography

-Smith's father was a psychiatrist and she spent her childhood years living first on a citrus grove in Covina, California and then on the grounds of a mental hospital.
+Smith was born in Los Angeles on August 24, 1949.
+Her father was a psychiatrist and she spent her childhood years living first on a citrus grove in Covina, California, and then on the grounds of a mental hospital.
 "It was just off enough to be affecting," she later stated, "it had that edge of nonreality, of literal craziness".

 As a girl Smith created collages by cutting up and combining words and images.
 It was only later that friends encouraged her to take art classes.
 She studied with Vija Celmins and Robert Irwin at UC Irvine, receiving her B.A. in 1970.
 In college, she impulsively changed her name to Alexis Smith, the name of the Hollywood actress of the 1940s and 1950s, and who won a Tony award in the 1970s.

-She is married to artist Scott Grieger.
+Smith was married to artist Scott Grieger in 1990.
+Initially diagnosed in 2015, she died from complications of Alzheimer's disease at her home in Los Angeles on January 2, 2024, at the age of 74.

-Artistic Style
+Artistic style

-Since the 1970s, Smith has produced collages, artist's books, and gallery installations that combine found objects, images, and texts.
+From the 1970s on, Smith produced collages, artist's books, and gallery installations that combine found objects, images, and texts.
 Her collages from the early and mid-1980s focus on entertainment and leisure, while those made from the mid-90s to the early 2000s focus on fashion and commerce.